wikindx/wikindx/website/web/src/content/_index.md

 * Turabian
 * Wikindx

-Create your own styles and contribute to extend our public repository of bibliographic styles!
+Create your own styles and contribute to our public repository of bibliographic styles!

 ### Templates